paolo-projects/rowerplus-stm32/README.md

 ## The EEPROM

+Since the quadratic fit for the damping constants has to have its R<sup>2</sup> > 0.9, it could take many strokes to compute the values.
-Since it takes many strokes to compute the damping constants, I added an EEPROM to store the values when the device is unplugged.
+Hence I added an EEPROM to store the values when the device is unplugged and read them when it's on again.
 The memory is constantly updated every time new values are computed.
+This could be an issue as EEPROMs don't have too many write cycles, so using a memory that supports more write cycles such as an SD card could be better.

 ## Why the STM32?